SeedV/SeedLang/design/seed_vm.md

 LOADK A Bx                  # R(A) := Kst(Bx)
 ```

-`MOVE` instruction is not needed for arithmetic expression.
+`MOVE` instruction is not needed for arithmetic expressions.
 All arithmetic
 operators are in 2 or 3 operand style.
 The entire local stack frame is already
 visible to operands `R(A)`, `R(B)` and `R(C)` so there is no need for any extra
 MOVE instructions.